maximiliano1956/Polyominoes/README.md

 The program is not optimized at all and the search runs very slow.

 (Especially if you choose to view the search in continous view mode)

+New to version 2.0 :

+launch option -DLX to activate the new searching algorythm that is superfast.